-“As was our family ritual on a Sunday afternoon after lunch my parents turned on the TV (an old black and white set) and they were showing Fred Astaire films as matinees.
 From the first moment I was spellbound, enchanted by the music, utterly captivated by the sets, the clothes, magnificent costumes and choreography, the style, the glamour and above all the songs and what they meant.
 Here was a world better than the one I lived in, a sweeter, more innocent world where the boy always got the girl when he courted her, sang to her and was charming enough!
 The world of Astaire and Rogers was a world of grace, beauty and romance.
 It was a 1930's world of chivalry and courtly love far removed from the world my contemporaries lived in, and a universe away from the music people I knew were listening to at the time or what was popular, music which I found frightening, ugly and crude.
 I feared the world of David Bowie and Led Zeppelin.
-It was a graceless world”.
+For me it was a graceless world.